open-life-science/open-life-science.github.io/openseeds/ols-9/speaker-guide.md

 in becoming Open Science ambassadors in their communities.

-This program is led by the OLS team members, i.e. us - Bérénice Batut, Malvika Sharan, Yo Yehudi and Emmy Tsang.
+This program is led by the OLS team members, i.e. us - Bérénice Batut, Malvika Sharan, Yo Yehudi.
 You can reach out to us by emailing [{{ site.email }}](mailto:{{ site.email }}).

 We will be running our [9th cohort]({% link openseeds/ols-9/projects-participants.md %})